 All this goes out the door when fishing streamers.
 Get them on the bottom and fish 1X fluorocarbon.

-April is here, the baetis are hatching and the river is clearing up.
-Spring is here!
+July is here, the baetis are hatching and the river is getting clear.
+Summer is here!
 The fishing has been excellent!
 Lots of midge activity, we are catching fish on clusters.

 It will be windy most afternoons this time of year.
 The fishing will be good as long as you add some weight so you can still see the strikes!